chef/chef/README.md

 bundle exec omnibus build chef
 ```

-The prerequisites necessary to run omnibus itself are not documented here.
-The automation we use is
+The prerequisites necessary to run omnibus itself are not documented in this repository.
+See the [Omnibus repository](https://github.com/chef/omnibus) for additional details.
-the [opscode-ci cookbook](https://github.com/chef-cookbooks/opscode-ci) cookbook, which serves as the most
-current documentation.

 ## Updating Dependencies